tonghuikang/automatic-prompt-engineer/README.md

 You can simply run this notebook with just
 - an Anthropic API key and an OpenAI API key

-If you want to change the classification task, you will need to
-- provide a dataset (text -> label)

 This is how prompt tuning is done
 - Sample from the full dataset.